themightyoarfish/libav-zmq-streaming/README.md

 However, VLC does not seem to support that so the point is moot, unless you can use ffplay or write your own receiver with libavcodec.

+# Performance

+When sender and receiver run on the same host, no streaming delay is observed, save for the time it takes to encode and decode.
+There is not a single frame of delay, so the method can be considered to be optimal on a lossless link.

+Over a VPN connection via Azure to the same country (germany), performance is still very good, the loss is low enough that only rarely a frame is missed.

+Over a VPN connection via Azure US and a much more delayed and lossly link, this is unuseable, as over UDP seemingly too few packets get lost to even decode a single frame in time.
+We would need to try TCP for this, which `libavcodec` does not support for RTP.
+RTSP would have to be investigated.

+Previously, I was sending plain h264 packets over Zmq, which can use TCP.
+Performance for this was tolerable for high resolution images, with some artifacts and jankiness, but might be improved with smaller image size.
+Special consideration must be taken with setting `conflate`, `sendhwm` and `recvhwm` options in senders/receivers to avoid unintentional buffering and delays.